Gradius V

 Gradius V is a tough game to give a definitive verdict on.
 The fact is, a lot of people are not going to be as stoked on it as I am.
 Most people don’t like hardcore shooters like this, and Gradius V is about as hardcore as it gets.
 The target audience is somewhat narrow despite its incredible level of quality.
 The game has a great 2 player cooperative mode, but the game’s high difficulty will make it a bit tougher to find someone who will want to play with you.
 Definitely wait until you’ve unlocked Free Play mode to play with a friend.

 I personally can’t criticize Gradius V in any way, except for some minor nitpicks like unskippable cutscenes in the middle of the game, and a couple of boring, slow segments here and there.
 It’s the culmination of everything the Gradius series has been trying to accomplish since it first hit arcades in 1985.
 14 years later, I don’t think any shooter has come out since that has been able to top it.
 This game is an absolute triumph.
-If you can handle the high difficulty, this game is an untouchable masterpiece.
-You could devote years of your life attempting to master it.
+If you can handle the high difficulty, this game is a masterpiece.

 There was a Wiiware Gradius game that came out later, but this was the very last of the mainline Gradius games.
 It’s heartbreaking that we may never get a Gradius VI, but the series ending with what is honestly one of the greatest games ever made is more than we ever could have asked for.

-What Treasure did with Gradius is what I want to see more from in gaming.
+What Treasure did with Gradius is what I want to see more of in gaming.
 Too many sequels doggedly hang onto franchise traditions, and sometimes what sequels really need to do is get rid of things that don’t work rather than always building on what is already established.
-We saw this in Zelda: Breath of the Wild, which got rid of a lot of Zelda’s less stellar traditions in favor of just plain better design.
-We see the opposite of this in so many other series that refuse to cut and rework core parts of gameplay and have become stagnant or were never fun in the first place.
+So many franchises refuse to cut or rework core parts of gameplay and have become stagnant or were never fun in the first place.
 For that, I think Treasure deserves some serious recognition for turning Gradius from a fun but horribly flawed series into a perfect shooter experience.

 If you have a PS3, download this from the store and give it a shot.
 You need to experience the laser-blasting glory and grandeur that is Gradius V. If you only play one Gradius game, make it this one.